 CFE and Rates

-Since CFE is the electric company for Mexico, the entire country is divided up in to areas with different electric rates.
-This is actually pretty fair because different regions of Mexico are hotter then others and you get a lower rate in a hotter place since you need to use more to keep cool.
+Since CFE is the electric company for Mexico, the entire country is divided up into areas with different electric rates.
+This is actually pretty fair because different regions of Mexico are hotter than others and you get a lower rate in a hotter place since you need to use more to keep cool.
 From the map on the below you can see we are in tarifa 1b.
 Since Playa Del Carmen is in 1b area, the energy rates are as follows.
-For more information about electric bills you can visit the official CFE website here
+For more information about electric bills, you can visit the official CFE website here.

 Basico: up to the first 250 Kwh the price is o.713